How To Write Relieving Letters: Best Formats, Uses, and Examples

 Is a terminated employee eligible for a relieving letter?

-Yes, a terminated employee is eligible for getting the letter if the employment term is more than six months.
+Yes, a terminated employee is eligible to get the letter if the employment term is more than six months.
 But, it mentions the reason for termination.

 What is the difference between an experience letter and a relieving letter?